zurichat/Documentation/docs/zuri_app(desktop).md

   - Create/delete channels
   - Make a channel private/public
   - Reactivate/Deactivate users in an organization
-- ###` Plugins`
+- ### `Plugins`
   - Channels
   - Direct Messages
   - Music Plugin
   - Chess plugins
   - Todo plugins
 - ### `Market Place`
-  - Get all plugins from marketplace
+  - Get all plugins from the marketplace
   - Get plugins details
-  - Delete yoyr plugin from marketplace
+  - Delete your plugin from the marketplace
 - ### `Blog`
   - Create a blog post
   - Read a blog post